2020-2021 Key Initiatives Quarterly Update (May)

 The Student Information System (SIS) and Financial Software System (FIS) form a backbone for day-to-day operations within the district.
 Following a detailed project migration plan by the technology department and the human resources/business office, both new systems - SapphireK12 (SIS) and Tyler InfiniteVisions (FIS) - went live on July 1, 2020.

 Initial support from the SapphireK12 team has been positive.
 The selected system has enabled different uses for our district.
-In the last few weeks, the Pine-Richland Sapphire Community Web Portal (CWP) opened and over 7,600 users (students and/or guardians) have logged in to view student bus assignments, class schedules, homerooms, and complete forms.
+In the past few weeks, the Pine-Richland Sapphire Community Web Portal (CWP) opened and over 7,600 users (students and/or guardians) have logged in to view student bus assignments, class schedules, homerooms, and complete forms.
 Year-to-date, over 5,000 forms have been completed and submitted electronically at the high school level.
 In years past, these forms were completed on paper.
 We will continue to evaluate data processes and the integration of the Sapphire system into our workflows.
 Currently, the SIS administration team is refining the online process and workflow for the student registration process with the intent to allow parents/guardians to electronically enroll any time throughout the year.
 Additionally, the system has been used to organize feedback from families that can be tied to a student record.

 Throughout the summer, the business office ran two parallel systems.
-The former system, eFinance, will be used through December 31, 2020, in order to close out audit entries and accruals and complete calendar year 2020 W2 processing and reporting.
+The former system, eFinance, was used through March 31, 2021, in order to close out audit entries and accruals and complete calendar year 2020 W2 processing and reporting.
 The Human Resources / Business Office staff have been taking additional courses in specialized processes throughout the year.
-Future configuration sessions have been scheduled in January 2021 for year-end processing.
+Future configuration sessions have been scheduled for June 2021 for fiscal year-end processing.
 In addition, the Human Resources department will be scheduling additional sessions to build additional workflows and configurations to assist in streamlining the processes for reporting of full-time equivalents, new hire data entry, and position control.

 School Safety & Security